dhaval30995/Deep_Learning_Project/README.md

-# Deep Learning Project using ANN :-
+# sql-customer-churn-prediction-python-D=deep_learning-roject :-

-## In these project we predict bank customer churn or not.
+In these project we predict bank customer churn or not.

+Check out Finel Prediction in Deployment [here](https://annclassificationchurn-kudho3ex34vh9fee757bsz.streamlit.app/).

 ## Below Steps for Create this Project:-
 ## Data Pre-Processing :-
 - Take a Bank Data in CSV Formate and convert into Dataframe using pandas.
 - Remove unnecessory Data and Data cleaning.